The Vermont Statutes Online

 (3) Any person appointed to serve as a member of any City commission must, except as otherwise specifically provided for herein, be a legal voter of the City at all times during his or her term of office.

-(d) The above subsections hereof shall not be considered applicable to an incumbent in the above listed positions so long as such incumbent remains in the position which he or she holds as of March 1, 1994.
-Nor shall the above subsections be regarded as applicable to any City position which is not listed above or to the appointed assistants in any position listed above.
+(d) The above subsections hereof shall not be considered applicable to an incumbent in the above listed positions so long as such incumbent remains in the position that he or she holds as of March 1, 1994.
+Nor shall the above subsections be regarded as applicable to any City position that is not listed above or to the appointed assistants in any position listed above.

 (e) In case any person holding any elective or appointive office in the City shall at any time for any reason become legally disqualified to hold such office, such office shall thereupon become vacant and shall be filled for the unexpired term in which such vacancy occurs and in the manner herein provided for filling such vacancy.
 (Amended 2001, No. M-6, § 2; 2013, No. M-15 (Adj.
 Sess.), § 2, eff.
-March 3, 2015.)
+March 3, 2015; 2019, No. M-6, § 2, eff.
+May 23, 2019.)